a-taniguchi/SpCoSLAM2/README.md

 - Speech recognition system: Julius dictation-kit-v4.4 GMM-HMM/DNN-HMM (Using Japanese syllabary dictionary, lattice output)
 - If you perform the lexical acquisition (unsupervised word segmentaiton): [latticelm 0.4](http://www.phontron.com/latticelm/) and OpenFST

-In our paper of IROS2018, we used a rosbag file of open-dataset [albert-B-laser-vision-dataset](https://dspace.mit.edu/handle/1721.1/62291).
+In our paper, we used a rosbag file of open-dataset [albert-B-laser-vision-dataset](https://dspace.mit.edu/handle/1721.1/62291).

 ## 【Preparation for execution】
 - Path specification of training dataset, matching ros topic name etc (`__init__.py` and `run_gmapping.sh`)